Nursing the Acutely Ill Person (NURS5084)

 This unit of study complements Illness Experience and Nursing Care, focusing on the responses of individuals and others to disruption to health.
 This unit of study aims to address issues surrounding acute nursing practices for various patients with common health care needs.
 Nursing practices associated with: the restoration and maintenance of oxygenation, ventilation and circulation; metabolism and elimination; consciousness and regulation; and movement and protection, are expanded upon using the framework for practice thinking.

 A life span approach will be used throughout with a focus on how diseases manifest and are treated differently as they occur at different life stages.
 In this unit of study students will further develop comprehensive health assessment skills and their understandings of accurate medication administration.

 Our courses that offer this unit of study

 12x2-hr lectures, 11x2-hr labs, 8x2-hr tutorials, and clinical placements (80-hrs)

-poster presentation (15%) and essay (25%) and satisfactory medication assessment and written examination (50%) and clinical performance appraisal (10%) and satisfactory clinical performance
+essay (40%) and medication administration assessment (10%) and written examination (50%) and satisfactory clinical performance appraisal and satisfactory clinical performance

 Faculty/department permission required?